blacknred/full-graphql-app/README.md

 # Posting app

-Simple social posting app with both rest and graphql api servers
+Simple social posting app with both rest and graphql api servers written in Koa but with a NestJS like structure

 ## Architecture